Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What is hydromorphone?

-Hydromorphone is a strong opioid pain medicine available on prescription from your doctor.
+Hydromorphone is a strong opioid pain medicine only available with a prescription from a specialist doctor.

 How does hydromorphone work?